tessercat/pbx-docs/client/notes.md

 - A navbar with three items.
   - A brand logo that links to the index page.
-  - A status menu item pulled left next to the brand logo and a method to set its text content.
+  - A status menu item pulled left next to the brand logo and a method to set its content.
   - A menu item pulled right
-    and a method to fill the menu item with arbitrary HTML elements.
+    and a method to set its content.
 - A video element
   scaled horizontally and vertically
   (with the "contain" object fit style)